gwdg/rOCCI-server/README.md

     <VirtualHost *:443>
         SSLEngine on
+        # for security reasons you may restrict the SSL protocol, but some clients may fail if SSLv2 is not supported
+        SSLProtocol all
         # this should point to your server host certificate
         SSLCertificateFile /etc/ssl/certs/server.crt
         # this should point to your server host key